South Korea searches for missing people as death toll from downpours reaches 41

 The Defense Ministry separately said it was sending equipment and 11,000 soldiers on Tuesday to support government efforts to find the missing people and restore damages.

-Much of the severe damage has been reported in South Korea’s central and southern regions.
+Much of the severe damage has been reported in South Korea’s central and southern regions, with the nine missing people listed in the southeastern North Gyeognsang province or the southeastern city of Busan.

-In the southeastern town of Yecheon, eight people remained missing following landslides and swollen water.
-The ninth missing person is in the southeastern city of Busan, according to the Ministry of the Interior and Safety.

 Also, 14 fatalities were reported from a tunnel in the central city of Cheongju, where 17 vehicles including a bus were trapped in a flash flood that may have filled up the passageway.
-Authorities earlier mobilized divers and other workers to rescue survivors and retrieve bodies before they ended searches inside the tunnel on Monday night.
-The Safety Ministry said that officials were searching for areas near the tunnel on Tuesday.
+Authorities earlier mobilized divers and other workers to rescue survivors and retrieve bodies before they reportedly ended searches inside the tunnel on Monday night.

 Severe weather was also affecting many other places around the world.
 Earlier this month, relentless flooding also deluged parts of India, Japan, China, Turkey and the U.S